darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Proposed Rank

-With a PoW mining system, we are guaranteed to always have that the block hash
+With a PoW mining system, we are guaranteed to always have the block hash
 $h(b) ≤ T(b)$.
 Since the block hashes $( h(b₁), …, h(bₘ) )$ for a sequence
 $( b₁, …, bₘ )$ have the property that $∑ h(bᵢ) ≤ ∑ T(bᵢ)$, as well as being
 sufficiently random, we can use them to define our work function.